Prodject/ChatApp-PHP-MySQL/README.md

 they need no SQL interface code, and certainly no knowledge of the database schema.<br>

 Another design pattern that was taken into consideration was the Dependency injection.
 It is important to keep the classes independent from each other.<br>
-By passing the <b>instance</b> of the DB class to the UserMapper class, I was able to make the UserMapper totally independent from changes in the DB class.<br>
+For example, by passing the <b>instance</b> of the DB class to the UserMapper class, I was able to make the UserMapper totally independent from changes in the DB class.<br>